-I have always enjoyed a good bike ride, not realizing all the benefits of bicycle riding.
+I have always enjoyed a good bike ride, not realizing all the best benefits of bicycle riding.
 These benefits are for both my body and my mental health.
 So now I will try to explain what I mean by this, and how it may help you and many other people too.

 Bicycling may reduce your chances of stroke, high blood pressure and heart attack by stimulating and improving your lungs and heart, reducing your risk of cardiovascular disease.